-Golden Eye Ointment is licensed for the treatment of different eye conditions, including conjunctivitis, blepharitis (inflammation of the eyelids), and sties.
+Golden Eye Ointment is licensed to treat different eye conditions, including conjunctivitis, blepharitis (inflammation of the eyelids), and sties.

 Little evidence exists to support the effectiveness of Brulidine as an antibiotic cream.
-Product information for dibrompropamidine isetionate classifies this ingredient as bacteriostatic (stops bacteria from multiplying) and antiseptic.
+Product information for dibrompropamidine isethionate classifies this ingredient as bacteriostatic (stops bacteria from multiplying) and antiseptic.

-Dibrompropamidine isetionate is active against gram-positive bacteria (for example Staphylococcus), but less active against gram-negative bacteria.
+Dibrompropamidine isethionate is active against gram-positive bacteria (Staphylococcus) but less active against gram-negative bacteria.
 Staphylococcus (a type of bacteria) commonly causes skin infections.